kplian/pxp/README.md

 TO UPDATE THE DATABASE ON PULL OR MERGE:

-* After pull the code is updated, the database changes are  not updated yet, but it's possible update executing:
+* After pull the code is updated, the database changes are  not updated yet, but it's possible update executing (execute the command as user postgres):

   pxp/utilidades/restaurar_db/restaurar_todo.py